 3.5 EcoBoost Life Expectancy

 Even when you use the recommended oils and stick to the regular service intervals, you won’t make up for abuse if sustained regularly.
-However, if you look after your EcoBoost and treat it with respect, there is no reason why it shouldn’t reach 250 000 miles (400 000 km)
+However, if you look after your EcoBoost and treat it with respect, there is no reason why it shouldn’t reach 250 000 miles (400 000 km) A little mechanical sympathy goes a long way.

-Now since the EcoBoost is a direct injection and forced induction, it is strongly recommended to change the engine oil at strict intervals and stick to the service schedule religiously.
+Now since the EcoBoost is direct injection and forced induction, it is strongly recommended to change the engine oil at strict intervals and stick to the service schedule religiously.
 Make sure you use good synthetic oil that will help keep carbon build-up down to a minimum and.
 Doing intermittent oil changes every 5-6000 miles between scheduled services does the engine well too.

 3.5 EcoBoost Reliability